Using Cloud Services like Google Drive and Box and How you Should be Thinking about GDPR

 Does the data get transferred across international borders?

-In addition to providing a first barrier against risks that lead to possible regulatory investigation or civil litigation, you can save thousands of person-hours required to look through and classify data not only in preparation for GDPR but on an ongoing weekly basis.
+In addition to providing a first barrier against risks that lead to possible regulatory investigation or civil litigation, you can save thousands of person-hours required to look through and classify data not only in preparation for GDPR compliance but on an ongoing weekly basis.